Free Things to Do in Phoenix, AZ

 Planning a trip to the valley of the sun?

-Phoenix is known for its year-round warmth and sunshine, its high-end spa resorts, Jack Niklaus-designed golf courses, various nightclubs, and a positively pleasing number of free things to do.
-It's a hotbed of entertainment, family activities, and sizzling outdoor experiences.
+Phoenix is known for its year-round warmth and sunshine, its high-end spa resorts, Jack Niklaus-designed golf courses, various nightclubs, and a positively pleasing number of fun free things to do in Phoenix.
+It’s a hotbed of entertainment, family activities, and sizzling outdoor experiences.

 However, packing in all Phoenix offers while keeping an eye on your wallet can be tricky.
-Follow along with our guide to discover ways to have free fun in Phoenix without burning through your budget.
+Follow along with our guide to discover ways to enjoy free things to do in Phoenix Arizona without burning through your budget.

 Indulge in Phoenix’s Thriving Art and Culture

 Phoenix’s art district boasts unique galleries, exquisite craftsmanship, and culture.
-From contemporary to colorful, seeking out street art is an activity that’s pleasant and enjoyable on its own.
+From contemporary art to colorful, seeking out street art is one of the pleasant and enjoyable free things to do in Phoenix with family.

-Make your way to Roosevelt Row, located in downtown Phoenix.
+Make your way to Roosevelt Row as you explore things to do in downtown Phoenix.
 While you stroll, you’ll experience the city’s finest art galleries, restaurants, bars, and boutiques.

 Prefer something a little quieter?
 You can still enjoy Phoenix’s art and culture through the following museums offering free admission: